achanana/voxl-tflite-server/README.md

 bash_completions  config    install_build_deps.sh  make_package.sh
 build.sh          dnn       install_on_voxl.sh     server

 3) Install dependencies inside the docker.
-Specify the dependencies should be pulled from either the development (dev) or stable modalai package repos.
+Specify where the dependencies should be pulled from, either the development (dev) or stable modalai package repos.
 If building the master branch you should specify `stable`, otherwise `dev`.

 ```bash
 ./install_build_deps.sh stable